edgedb/edgedb/docs/stdlib/bytes.rst

         db> select contains(b'qwerty', b'42');
         {false}

-    It is possible to :eql:op:`cast <cast>` between bytes and :eql:type:`json`.
+    You may :eql:op:`cast <cast>` a :eql:type:`json` value into bytes.
 Bytes are represented as Base64-encoded strings in JSON.

     .. code-block:: edgeql-repl